How cricket has reacted to the coronavirus pandemic

 What are the options?

-Modelling has been undertaken to take under consideration resumption of cricket in June, July and August, as well as the doomsday scenario of a fully fallow campaign.
+Modelling has been done to take under consideration resumption of cricket in June, July and August, as well as the doomsday scenario of a fully fallow campaign.
 Each version implies different volumes of cricket, but changing the span and design of competitions appears highly probable in any circumstance.

 Who is involved in the decisions?